gpn64/Portfolio/README.md

 I'm a PharmD and data professional with 10+ years of experience in the pharmaceutical industry, turning complex operational data into decisions that actually get made.
-I work across the full analytics stack — from data modeling and SQL to Power BI dashboards, Python pipelines, and AI-powered automation — with a consistent focus on building things that are actually used, not just built.
+I work across the full analytics stack: from data modeling and SQL to Power BI dashboards, Python pipelines, and AI-powered automation with a consistent focus on building things that are actually used, not just built.

 My background combines 10 years of pharmaceutical domain knowledge with hands-on technical expertise.
-That combination means I spend less time learning the business context and more time solving the right problems — whether that's a KPI framework for a leadership team, a data quality monitoring system, or an AI-powered automation pipeline.
+That combination means I spend less time learning the business context and more time solving the right problems, whether that's a KPI framework for a leadership team, a data quality monitoring system, or an AI-powered automation pipeline.